cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 At start up the initial cycle point is passed to task job environments as ``$CYLC_WORKFLOW_INITIAL_CYCLE_POINT`` and stored in the workflow database to persist across restarts.
-However it gets wiped out (set to ``None``) by a warm start (``cylc play --start-cycle-point`` or ``cylc play --start-task``) - which is essentially a restart that ignores prior state information.
+However it gets wiped out (set to ``None``) by a :term:`warm start` (``cylc play --start-cycle-point`` or ``cylc play --start-task``) - which is essentially a restart that ignores prior state information.

-The ``$CYLC_WORKFLOW_INITIAL_CYCLE_POINT`` variable allows tasks to check if they are running in the initial cold-start cycle point, when different behaviour may be required.
+The ``$CYLC_WORKFLOW_INITIAL_CYCLE_POINT`` variable allows tasks to check if they are running in the initial cycle point, when different behaviour may be required.
 Note however that an initial ``R1`` graph section is the preferred way to get different behaviour at workflow start-up.

 .. _HowMultipleGraphStringsCombine: